aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

     |User Name|**Student**|
     |Password|**Pa55w.rd1234**|

-30. Now right click on the **connect** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
+30. Now right-click on the **connect** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will join the Session host to host pool.
     > **Note**: If they ask for Execution policy change give **Y** and for Nuget provider is required to continue provide **Y**.

 31. When prompted, provide the credentials of the user account with the Owner role in the subscription you are using in this lab:
     - E-mail address: <inject key="AzureAdUserEmail"></inject>
     - Password: <inject key="AzureAdUserPassword"></inject>

-    > **Note**: Please follow previous two steps (step 29 and 30) for Virtual Machines **az140-21-p1-1** and **az140-21-p1-2** .
+    > **Note**: Please follow the previous two steps (steps 29 and 30) for Virtual Machines **az140-21-p1-1** and **az140-21-p1-2** .

-33. In the Azure portal, search for Application group and select az140-21-hp1-DAG, then click on Assignments under Manage section.
+33. In the Azure portal, search for Application group and select az140-21-hp1-DAG, then click on Assignments under the Manage section.

 34. Click on + Add and search for aduser1 and then click on Select.
 35. Within the Remote Desktop session to az140-dc-vm11, in the web browser window displaying the Azure portal, search for and select Azure Virtual Desktop and, on the Azure Virtual Desktop blade, select Application groups.